richardnadj/rekaf/README.md

 ### Changelog ###

+**Version 0.8.0**
+Added a new property so that you don't have to use a screen to listen for when to close the list.
+Added touch listeners.

 **Version 0.7.4**
 Added a new method to trigger selects to clear/reset.
 Also listening to remove class in multiselect list to reset dropdown.